The Cry of the Wolf: Plot summary

 Always before, he had been the Hunter.
 Now he had been the prey and he had survived.
 He would live.
 He would kill again.

 The book tells the story of a man who tries to kill the last wild wolves in England, and the wolf, raised among humans, who will try to strike back.

 There are still wolves in England and only a few people know it.
 One of those people is an obsessive, half-mad, extremely able hunter who was determined to have the honour of killing the last wolf in England.
 The last wolf cubs are born short minutes before the slaughter begins.
 The female, called Silver, survives, wounded by The Hunter, only long enough to teach her sole surviving cub a few skills before she too is killed by the man.
 The cub, Greycub, is reared by Ben and his family and, being a social animal, waits in vain for the sound or scent of a remaining wolf.
 This is not to be for he is the last wolf in England.
 Regretfully leaving his human friends, he roams for years searching for a sign of his species, although that is unsuccessful.
 But what he does find is the Hunter.
 Greycub tries to kill the Hunter and finally gets to be in the position of the hunter and kills The Hunter.

-Characters

-Animals

-Greycub – Son of Silver and Conna.
-The protagonist of the story, he grows up to live alone in Scotland where he kills his enemy, the Hunter.

-Silver – Greycub's mother.
-Her original mate was killed by the Hunter, she then mated with Conna.
-She is described as being cunning and intelligent.

-Conna – Father to Greycub, second mate to Silver.
-He is a skilled hunter, killed just before Silver.

-Jenny – The Hunter's trustful hunting dog, she had an accident with a hyena, making one of her front legs smaller than the other.
-Killed by the Hunter for betraying him.

-Goldface – Silver's original mate, the first kill of the Hunter.

-Cacoo – Conna's cousin.
-Killed by the hunter.

-Brindles – An old wolf in Silver's pack.
-Killed by the Hunter.

-Clapper – A farm dog.
-Killed by the Hunter when he kidnaps Greycub.

-Bell – Farm dog.
-Killed by the Hunter while keeping watch with Clapper.

-Humans

-Ben Tilley – A nice boy who tries to help Greycub for most of his life after letting slip to the hunter that there are still wild wolves in England.

-The Hunter – The main antagonist of the story, he is driven into a madness to kill the last wolves.
-He is killed by Greycub.

-John Tilley – Ben's father and farmer at High Pond Farm.

-Margaret Tilley – Ben's mother.
-She is somewhat of a clean person but cares for the wolves and her family.

-The Breeder – The one who weans Greycub and the only one, besides Ben, that Greycub really respected.
-He kept over forty deerhounds in his kennels.